ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    TF-A" section in :ref:`Firmware Design`).
 It can take the value 1 (Coherent memory region is included) or 0 (Coherent memory region is excluded).
 Default is 1.

--  ``USE_DEBUGFS``: When set to 1 this option activates an EXPERIMENTAL feature exposing a virtual filesystem interface through BL31 as a SiP SMC function.
-   Default is 0.

 -  ``ARM_IO_IN_DTB``: This flag determines whether to use IO based on the firmware configuration framework.
 This will move the io_policies into a